karasjs/rollup-plugin-csx/README.md

-# rollup-plugin-karas
+# rollup-plugin-csx
-Rollup plugin for karas.
+Rollup plugin for csx.